 Smallholder farming represents over 80% of the world’s farms, mostly located in the Global South, and supplies 50% of global food.
-Characterized by low and variable yields and profitability, smallholder farming faces an array of challenges, including water scarcity, climate change, low resource use efficiencies, and declining soil health.
-These result in negative impacts on food and nutrition security, equitable livelihoods, and ecosystem health.
-Sound agronomy is key to achieving resilient agri-food systems, but its uptake is hampered by technical and social constraints and ineffective scaling.
+Characterized by low and variable yields and profitability, smallholder farming faces an array of challenges, including water scarcity, climate change, low resource use efficiencies and declining soil health.
+These result in negative impacts on food and nutrition security, equitable livelihoods and ecosystem health.

 Proposed 3-year outcomes include:

-- At least 20 public and private scaling partners integrate agronomic solutions into their respective initiatives, targeting at least 1 million farmers through extension agents or other social or technological information networks, and use common monitoring, evaluation, and learning concepts to report the performance of these solutions against agronomic gain performance indicators.
+- At least 20 public and private scaling and demand partners pilot gender- and youth-responsive agronomic solutions, targeting at least 1 million farmers through extension, social and information technology networks, and use common monitoring, evaluation, learning and impact assessment approaches to report on how these solutions perform against agronomic gain key performance indicators.

 |POVERTY REDUCTION, LIVELIHOODS & JOBS